KavataK/QubicNetworkDeploymentGuide/README.md

    **Set the arbitrator**

-   In qubic.cpp, set the arbitrator to your desired value:
+   In qubic.cpp, set the arbitrator:

    ```
    #define ARBITRATOR "GVNXISEPVVSOQADMESMUYXNXABBCYFNKGPSNSSILQBOULADLKGWGXAFBCHXH"